How to Prevent Frozen Pipes

 - If you have a large area to protect, you can help keep the heat in by using foam board to insulate the large area.
 Luckily, foam board is easy to cut; all you have to do is mark the surface with a Sharpie pen or a carpenter’s pencil and cut it with a utility knife, then snap it along the line.
 We recommend holding it to wood framing with coarse-thread drywall screws ranging from 1-1/4 into 1-5/8 in.

-- You can install a heat trace cable, which can prevent the cold pipe from freezing.
+- You can install a heat cable, which can prevent the cold pipe from freezing.
 If you can’t find one at the local home center, you can check out an electrical supply company.
+Heat tape (of heating pad) can be a great way to keep long runs of pipe from freezing and a great pipe insulation and prevent the situation where your pipes freeze.

 - A temporary, inexpensive method to stop a pipe from freezing is to place an electrical space heater near unprotected pipes.
-Remember, the goal is to keep the water in the pipes from freezing, not to keep the room toasty and warm.
+Remember, the goal is to keep the water in the pipes from freezing, not to keep the room toasty and warm, so just place the space heater in front of the open cabinet and set the heat on just to keep the temperature high enough to prevent the situation where water freezes on that section of pipe.
+(Please do NOT HAVE AN OPEN FLAME FOR HEAT that is left unattended)

-- If you’re going to head out for a few days or longer, you can turn off the main water supply valve.
+- If you’re going to head out for a few days or longer, locate your main shutoff valve, and you can turn off the main water supply valve.
 You can also do this at night while you sleep.
 If the pipe does freeze and break, the spillage will only affect the water left in the pipe overnight.

-If you have plumbing that runs to your kitchen sink on an exterior wall, those pipes will be more vulnerable to freezing because they are not insulated.
-What you can do is open the kitchen cabinet doors and place an electric heater in front of them to prevent those uninsulated pipes from freezing.
+If you have plumbing that runs to your kitchen sink on an exterior wall, those pipes in the unheated areas will be more vulnerable to freezing because they are not insulated.
+What you can do is open the kitchen cabinet doors and place an electric heater in front of them to prevent those uninsulated pipes from freezing (as well as running the faucet with a very small steady stream).

 We hope this information helps.
 If you need help winterizing your plumbing, don’t hesitate to contact A-1 Sewer & Septic Service Inc. to schedule a service call!